shecodes-students/kitchen-sessions/README.md

 ## Octal to Base64

 We discussed your homework.
 None of you used the shortcut when converting from octal to Base64.
-We discussed, that depending on the values, it might be easier, or not to convert a pair of octal digits to one base64 digits (rather than going through binary as an intermediate step)
+We discussed that, depending on the values, it might be easier or not to convert a pair of octal digits to one base64 digit instead of going through binary as an intermediate step.

 *Example*
 - octal `00010203` can trivially be converted to base64: `ABCD`
-- octal `57744372` requires to calculate 5*8+7, 7*8+4, 4*8+4 etc. Alternatively, you can trivially convert it to binary `101111 111100 100011 111010` and then you can go from this groups of six bits to the base64 symbol. (that's not really easier though, depends on taste)
+- octal `57744372` requires to calculate 5*8+7, 7*8+4, 4*8+4 etc. Alternatively, you can trivially convert it to binary `101111 111100 100011 111010` and then you can go from thes groups of six bits to the base64 symbol. (that's not really easier though, depends on taste)

 We also realized that the base64 table is actually pretty easy to remember:
 - 26 upper case letters